JayHelton/firebase-firelobby/README.md

 In this extra step, we will refactor our methods and data for the lobby using the Context API.
 This is one way to centralize our lobby data and the methods for interacting with the lobby.
 This refactor would allow us to split our lobby component up without having to pass props down the tree.

-First, we create a LobbyContext and a component to provide that context.
+First, we create a LobbyContext using [`createContext`](https://reactjs.org/docs/context.html#reactcreatecontext) and a component to provide that context.

 ```javascript
 const LobbyContext = React.createContext();